 Born from the imagination of noted golf course designer William Langford, the Gatlinburg Municipal Golf Course features immaculate walkways, grounds, and holes that will challenge even the adept golfer.
 After a successful round, feel free to visit the Clubhouse fully equipped with an eating area, facilities, and a Proshop for all your golfing needs.

 A crime museum stealing the hearts of many.
 This museum includes 5 unique galleries with over 100 interactive exhibits that you won’t want to leave.
 Learn about American crime, punishment, and serial killers.
 Walk through each exhibit and test your skills at your own detective work.
 A truly special experience that everyone won’t stop talking about.
 Visit the Alcatraz East Crime Museum today!

 Who said a trip to the mountains would require you to “rough it”?
 At Tanger Outlets, you’ll never feel deprived.
 With clean bathrooms, affordable prices, and friendly staff, Tanger Outlets offers a peaceful shopping experience free from the usual stress and bustle associated with malls.

-The outlet is a host for many popular clothing and shoe stores, including Gap, Under Armor, Coldwater Creek, Coach, and Fossil, and by buying directly from the manufacturer and offering coupon books to ever visitor, Tanger provides in season, high quality products without a hefty price tag.
+The outlet is a host for many popular clothing and shoe stores, including Gap, Under Armor, Coach, and Fossil, and by buying directly from the manufacturer and offering coupon books to every visitor, Tanger provides in season, high-quality products without a hefty price tag.